MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/auto-apply-retention-labels-scenario.md

 <tbody>
 <tr class="odd">
 <td>Name</td>
 <td>This parameter specifies the name of the event that will be created in the security and compliance center.
-For this scenario, the name will be "Cessation Production xxx", where xxx is the value of the ProductName managed property that we created earlier. </th>
+For this scenario, the name is "Cessation Production xxx", where xxx is the value of the ProductName managed property that we created earlier. </th>
 </tr>
 </thead>
 <tbody>